Grandparents’ rights to see grandchildren

 The legal and financial matters might be complex, but we aim to keep things straightforward and explain everything in terms that are relevant to you.

 Adoption is not always the right solution.
-Where appropriate, we can advise on alternatives such as step-parent parental responsibility agreements or Special Guardianship Orders.
-These options can provide security and legal authority for a child’s carer, without permanently removing another parent’s legal status.
+Where appropriate, we can advise on alternatives such as parental responsibility agreements, where a step-parent has responsibility for a child without legally replacing another parent.
+Special Guardianship Orders allow someone to become a child’s legal carer without formal adoption or removing another parent’s legal status.

 Excellent service from a team who clearly cares about its work, its people and its clients.